12 Best Dumbbell Oblique Exercises for a Stronger Core

 1. Exercise Selection

-Choose a variety of oblique exercises that target the muscles from different angles.
-This can include exercises like dumbbell side bends, Russian twists and plank with hip dips.
+Select oblique exercises that target the muscles from different angles.
+These can include exercises like dumbbell side bends, Russian twists, and planks with hip dips.

 Combine weighted exercises with bodyweight exercises for a well-rounded oblique workout.